smirarab/ASTRAL/README.template.md

 The output in is Newick format and gives:

 * the species tree topology,
-* branch lengths in coalescent units only for internal branches,
+* branch lengths in coalescent units (only for internal branches or for terminal branches if that species has multiple individuals),
 * branch supports measured as [local posterior probabilities]().
 * It can also annotate branches with other quantities, such as quartet support, as described in the [tutorial](astral-tutorial.md).